-The Boston Region MPO area consists of the 101 cities and towns shown on the map on the back side of the cover of this document.
-At the time of the development of this draft UPWP, a proposal that would expand MPO membership is being considered, but has not yet been adopted.
-The current MPO members are the commonwealth's Massachusetts Department of Transportation (MassDOT) Office of Transportation Planning; the MassDOT Highway Division; the cities of Boston, Braintree, Newton, and Somerville; the towns of Bedford, Framingham, and Hopkinton; the Massachusetts Bay Transportation Authority; the Massachusetts Bay Transportation Authority and the Metropolitan Area Planning Council.
+The Boston Region MPO area consists of the 101 cities and towns shown on the map that follows the title page of this document.
+At the time of the development of this draft UPWP, a proposal that would expand MPO membership was being considered.
+While it has since been adopted, it will not take effect until November 1, 2011.
+A description of the restructured MPO will be provided in the next UPWP.

+The current MPO members are the commonwealth's Massachusetts Department of Transportation (MassDOT) Office of Transportation Planning; the MassDOT Highway Division; the cities of Boston, Braintree, Newton, and Somerville; the towns of Bedford, Framingham, and Hopkinton; the Massachusetts Bay Transportation Authority; the Massachusetts Bay Transportation Authority Advisory Board; the Massachusetts Port Authority; and the Metropolitan Area Planning Council.
 In addition, the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), and the Regional Transportation Advisory Council participate in the MPO as advisory (nonvoting) members.

-• The Massachusetts Department of Transportation (MassDOT) was established on November 1, 2009, under Chapter 25 ("An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts") of the Acts of 2009, which was signed by Governor Deval Patrick in June 2009.
+• The Ocuacej wugwu'F grct w gpv'qhVtcpurqt w kqp "OcuaF QV+was established on November 1, 2009, under Chapter 25 ("An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts") of the Acts of 2009, which was signed by Governor Deval Patrick in June 2009.
 Accordingly, MassDOT is a merger of the former Executive Office of Transportation and Public Works (EOT) and its divisions with the former Massachusetts Turnpike Authority, the Massachusetts Highway Department, the Registry of Motor Vehicles, and the Massachusetts Aeronautics Commission.
 The legislation also established MassDOT oversight of the Massachusetts Bay Transportation Authority (MBTA), and of the Commonwealth's regional transit authorities (RTAs).
 In addition, it authorized the transfer of ownership of the Tobin Bridge from the Massachusetts Port Authority to MassDOT and the assumption of responsibility by MassDOT for many of the bridges and parkways formerly operated by the Department of Conservation and Recreation (DCR).